 Individual purchases within an agreed budget for that type of expenditure may be authorised by:

-[the Clerk], under delegated authority, for any items below [£500] excluding VAT.
+the Clerk, under delegated authority, for any items below £500 excluding VAT.

-the Clerk, in consultation with the Chair of the Council {or Chair of the appropriate committee}, for any items below [£2,000] excluding VAT.
+the Clerk, in consultation with the Chair of the Councilor Chair of the appropriate committee, for any items below £2,000 excluding VAT.

-{a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under [£5,000] excluding VAT}
+a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under £500] excluding VAT

-{in respect of grants, a duly authorised committee within any limits set by council and in accordance with any policy statement agreed by the council.}

-the council for all items over [£5,000];
+the council for all items over £5,000;

-Such authorisation must be supported by a minute (in the case of council or committee decisions) or other auditable evidence trail.
+Such authorisation must be supported by a minute in the case of council or committee decisions or other auditable evidence trail.

 No individual member, or informal group of members may issue an official order {unless instructed to do so in advance by a resolution of the council} or make any contract on behalf of the council.

-No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council {or a duly delegated committee acting within its Terms of Reference} except in an emergency.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency.

-In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to [£2,000] excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
-The Clerk shall report such action to the Chair as soon as possible and to [the council] as soon as practicable thereafter.
+In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £2,000 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
+The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter.

-No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless [the council] is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first.
+No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first.

-An official order or letter shall be issued for all work, goods and services {above [£250] excluding VAT} unless a formal contract is to be prepared or an official order would be inappropriate.
-Copies of orders shall be retained, along with evidence of receipt of goods.
+An official order or letter shall be issued for all work, goods and services unless an official order would be inappropriate.

-Any ordering system can be misused and access to them shall be controlled by [the RFO].
+Any ordering system can be misused and access to them shall be controlled by the RFO.

 Banking and payments

 The council's banking arrangements, including the bank mandate, shall be made by the RFO and authorised by the council; banking arrangements shall not be delegated to a committee.
-The council has resolved to bank with [name bank].
-The arrangements shall be reviewed [annually] for security and efficiency.
+The council has resolved to bank with NatWest.
+The arrangements shall be reviewed annuallyfor security and efficiency.

 The council must have safe and efficient arrangements for making payments, to safeguard against the possibility of fraud or error.
 Wherever possible, more than one person should be involved in any payment, for example by dual online authorisation or dual cheque signing.
 Even where a purchase has been authorised, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council’s bank.

-All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified by [the RFO]. {Where the certification of invoices is done as a batch, this shall include a statement by the RFO that all invoices listed have been ‘examined, verified and certified’ by the RFO}.
+All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified by the RFO.